XunlongCode/xunlongaicode/src/test/VSCODE_INTEGRATION_TESTS.md

 # VSCode Integration Tests

-This document describes the integration test setup for the Roo Code VSCode extension.
+This document describes the integration test setup for the Xunlong AI Code VSCode extension.

 ## Overview